ddf-26/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 * Conducting usability tests on the MVP
 * Creating wireframes of the MVP
 * Develop the MVP using an agile development approach, focusing on core features and functionality first.

+### Maintenance Epic
+### Epic 1: Maintenance
+* User Story 1: As a developer, I want to monitor the legal web template for bugs and issues, and fix them promptly.
+* User Story 2: As a product manager, I want to prioritize maintenance tasks based on their impact on users and business goals.
+* User Story 3: As a developer, I want to implement automated testing and monitoring tools to ensure the legal web template stays functional and up-to-date.
+### Epic 2: Deployment:
+* User Story 1: User Story 1: As a product manager, I want to create a release plan and coordinate with the development team to launch the legal web template.
+* User Story 2: As a developer, I want to ensure the legal web template is deployed and running smoothly.
+#### Tasks:
+* Creating a release plan and coordinating with the development team to launch the legal web template
+* Monitoring the legal web template for bugs and issues and fixing them promptly
+* Prioritizing maintenance tasks based on impact on users and business goals
+* Implementing automated testing and monitoring tools to ensure the legal web template stays functional and up-to-date.